chenx/WordPress_Extension/README.md

 - User role is stored in wp_usermeta as wp_user_level, with a value from 0 to 10.
   - Another relevant field is in table wp_options: wp_options.wp_user_roles

+- To change theme template, go to /wp-content/themes/[theme].
+  - To change homepage, modify home.phhp
+  - To change header/footer, modify header.php and footer.php
+  - For page layout, check page.php
+  - For more about a theme, read README.txt

 Future work
 ===========